elena19m/cloud-courses/website/docs/common/kafka/_useful_scripts.md

 We can delete topics using the same script.

 :::warning
-If you run the below script, you will have to recreate the **post.office**.
+If you run the below script, you will have to recreate the **post.office** topic.
 :::

 ```shell-session